AbhayShukla1907/Travel-Memory-Application-Deployment/README.md

 ### Set up an AWS Load Balancer
 reate a new load balancer.
 Add the instances (frontend and backend) to the load balancer.
-Configure listeners to forward HTTP traffic (port 80) to your EC2 instances.
+Configure listeners to forward HTTP traffic (port 80) to EC2 instances.

 ## Domain Setup with Cloudflare
 Add domain to Cloudflare
 Create DNS records

 ### Configure Nginx as a Reverse Proxy
-Follow the steps outlined in your previous documentation to set up Nginx as a reverse proxy for both the frontend and backend.
+Follow the steps outlined in previous documentation to set up Nginx as a reverse proxy for both the frontend and backend.

 ## Load Balancing
 To ensure efficient distribution of incoming traffic: